 What condiment can you not live without?
 I confess: for me, it's hot sauce.
 I even carry a little bottle in my purse, for my on-the-go heat addiction.
 And it's amazing how fun and easy homemade hot sauce can be!
 I look forward to sharing my passion for preservation with you, as we make our own hot sauce together.

 In this class you'll learn the simple steps of homemade hot sauce, from sourcing peppers and ingredients, cooking, and storing your batch.
 We'll also cover the tools and tricks of preservation and fermentation, such as safety and shelf-life, as well as various methods and canning history.
-You'll also get a recipe and tips as we make hot sauce together during class (and take home a bottle)
+You'll also get a recipe and tips as we make hot sauce together during class and a small bottle to take home.

 You will walk away with the ability to:

 * Cook and preserve hot sauce, while maximizing flavor